WUJIAHAO-HKU/Plants-vs.-Zombies-Mini-Game/README.md

 A minimal tower-defense game built with `pygame`.
 Place plants on a 5×9 lawn grid to generate sun, shoot peas, and block zombies.
 Survive the waves to win.

-> Note: The screenshots referenced below use placeholder paths.
-Please save your attached images into `resources/screenshots/` with the filenames shown, or adjust the image links accordingly.

 ## Description
 A lightweight Pygame demo of the classic tower-defense idea: manage resources (sun), place plants (Sunflower, Peashooter, WallNut), and defend lanes from advancing zombies.
 Designed for beginners and coursework demos, featuring clean OOP structure, simple visuals, and scalable wave difficulty.